vai312/M1_Game_Tic_Tac_Toe/1_Requirements/README.md

 ## Low level Requirements:
  ID | Description | Status
 ----|  ---------- | -----
-LR_1 | It should show error if user give too many inputes |
+LR_1 | It should show error if user give too many inputs |
 LR_2 | After completion of game it should show screen for new game or exit |